Approximation Algorithms for Maximin Fair Division: Conclusions

 \section{Conclusions}

 The algorithms developed in this paper find allocations that are not only (approximately) fair but also \emph{sequenceable}.
-Sequenceable allocations are allocations that can be obtained by ordering the agents and then letting them select their most valued unallocated good one after the other; see~\cite{brams2005efficient} for a formal definition.
-Bouveret and Lema\^{i}tre~\cite{bouveret2016efficiency} have studied this notion as an efficiency measure and shown that every Pareto-optimal allocation is also sequenceable.
-This observation leads to the open, interesting question of whether we can efficiently compute allocations which are both (approximately) fair and Pareto optimal.
+Sequenceable allocations are allocations that can be obtained by ordering the agents (in a sequence) and then letting them select their most valued unallocated good one after the other.
+Bouveret and Lema\^{i}tre~\cite{bouveret2016efficiency} have studied this notion as an efficiency measure.
+Recall that our algorithm for additive valuations (both the goods and the chores case) uses the reduction of Bouveret and Lema\^{i}tre~\cite{bouveret-basic}.
+This reduction explicitly provides a sequence (over the agents), following which we assign goods (with maximum possible marginal values) to the agents.
+Hence, the allocations computed in the additive setting are sequenceable.
+The algorithm developed for submodular valuations also induces a sequence over the agents: agents that participate in the preprocessing step appear exactly once in the sequence and can select their most valued unallocated good.
+The remaining agents are repeated in the sequence---one after the other---multiple times, since the remainder of the algorithm follows a round-robin procedure.
+It is shown in~\cite{bouveret2016efficiency} that every \emph{Pareto-optimal} allocation is also sequenceable.
+These observations lead to the open, interesting question of whether we can efficiently compute allocations which are both (approximately) fair and Pareto optimal.
+Note that the existence of such allocations follows from the fact that any allocation that Pareto dominates an $\alpha$-approximate maximin fair allocation is also $\alpha$-approximate maximin fair.

-In a recent preprint Ghodsi et al.~\cite{ghodsi2017fair} have also obtained constant-factor approximation guarantees for maximin fair division under additive and submodular valuations.
-In addition, they consider more general valuation functions; specifically, they obtain a constant-factor approximation for \emph{XOS} valuations and a logarithmic approximation for \emph{subadditive} valuations.
-Understanding if the ideas developed in this paper---along with~\cite{ghodsi2017fair},~\cite{EC-2/3}, and~\cite{ICALP-2/3}---can be used to address fair division of indivisible goods among strategic agents remains an interesting direction for future work.
+Focusing on additive valuations, the work of Amanatidis et al.~\cite{amanatidis2016truthful} studies maximin fair division in a strategic setting.
+Understanding if the ideas developed in this paper---along with~\cite{ghodsi2017fair}---can be used to address maximin fair division among strategic agents with, say, submodular valuations remains an interesting direction for future work.